-To create a tastefully formal space to wine and dine visitors to his new mountain home, Brian Patrick Flynn mixed and matched tableware, furniture materials, and a few unexpected finishes and textures …
+To create a tastefully formal space to wine and dine visitors to his new mountain home, Brian Patrick Flynn mixed and matched tableware, dining furniture materials, and a few unexpected finishes and textures …

 See and shop Brian’s formal dining picks here.